Doomsday Mom Drops Fight to Stay in Hawaii, Will Return to Idaho to Face Charges

 - An October 2019 incident in which someone shot at the estranged husband of Vallow’s niece from a car that police say belonged to her late husband.

-Earlier this month, a judge ordered Vallow to appear in court with Tylee and J.J., and when she failed to do that, issued a warrant for her arrest.
-Her attorney said in court in Kauai on Wednesday that she didn’t show up because the court intended to put the children into foster care.
+Earlier this month, an Idaho judge ordered Vallow to appear in court with Tylee and J.J., and when she failed to do that, issued a warrant for her arrest.
+Her attorney said in court in Hawaii on Wednesday that she didn’t show up because the court intended to put the children into foster care.

-“That’s why she is fighting that,” attorney Craig De Costa told the court, insisting that Vallow fully intended to return to Idaho on her own and contest the contempt and child abandonment charges.
+“That’s why she is fighting that,” attorney Craig De Costa told the court, insisting that Vallow fully intended to return to Idaho on her own and contest the charges.

 He suggested Vallow was being punished because the case is so high-profile.
 “In 23-plus years, I have never seen a Class B felony case where bail was set at over $1 million dollars,” he said.